 The population size, M, is 100,000.
 A generous maximum size of 500 points (for functions and terminals) was established for each result-producing branch.
-The percentages of the genetic operations for each generation is 58.5% one-offspring crossover on internal points of the program tree other than perturbable numerical value, 6.5% one-offspring crossover on points of the program tree other than perturbable numerical value, 1% mutation on points of the program tree other than perturbable numerical value, 20% mutation on perturbable numerical value,

-10% reproduction, 3% branch creation, and 2% subroutine deletion.
-The other parameters are the default values that we apply to a broad range of problems (Koza, Bennett, Andre, and Keane 1999).
+The percentages of the genetic operations for each generation is 58.5% one-offspring crossover on internal points of the program tree other than perturbable numerical values, 6.5% one-offspring crossover on points of the program tree other than perturbable numerical values, 1% mutation on points of the program tree other than perturbable numerical values, 20% mutation on perturbable numerical values, 10% reproduction, 3% branch creation, and 2% subroutine deletion.
+The other parameters are default values that have been used on a broad range of problems (Koza, Bennett, Andre, and Keane 1999).